home and

 Other potential examples of a famine occurring in a democracy are:

 • Ireland in the 1840s.
-(Ireland was part of the U.K. which was a democracy, at least comparatively for that era, although perhaps Ireland should be considered a colony rather than part of the democratic state).
+Ireland was part of the U.K. which was a democracy, at least comparatively for that era, although perhaps Ireland at that time should be considered a colony rather than part of the democratic state.

 Commentary: